sense organ (s) (noun)

 , more sensitive, most sensitive

-1. Responsive to or feeling something very easily: The mercury in a thermometer is sensitive
+1. Concerning something that is very easily responsive and susceptible to stimuli: The mercury in a thermometer is sensitive

 to changes in temperature.